kaparora/continuous-delivery-pipeline/README.md

 Change docker registry from 10.65.57.126:5000 in all files to your registry

 1) Install and start Gitlab
+(For my env I ran it in a docker container on my demo host using https://github.com/sameersbn/docker-gitlab)
 2) Create new projects for each of: ruby-mysql-web ruby-mysql-web-test